vuiseng9/fp4-training/readme.md

 ---
 ### Coding Guide

 To experiment with FP8/FP4 training, the main component we customize is the Linear layer.
-This requires three pieces to work together:
+This requires 3 pieces to work together:
 (1) cuBLASLt, to drive the hardware-accelerated low-precision GEMMs, (2) quantization, where we rely on the official Microxcaling library (forked for customization), and (3) a minimal model + training loop to validate correctness and training quality.
 We use TinyViT on MNIST as our testbed.
+TinyGPT coming soon.

 The goal of this walkthrough is not to overwhelm you with implementation details, but to give you a structured path through the code.
 Follow the recommended file order below to see how the components compose, from pure PyTorch ops, to ATen CUDA calls, to quantizer/swizzler and finally to cuBLASLt MX/NV matmuls.
 The code is commented in an incremental manner; read it in order, and if something feels unclear, trace backward through the earlier steps.